KTC96/GrooveLocator/README.md

 ### Event Details

 #### New User

+* A new user can see event details but cannot save or add information to their events

 ![Event Details](documentation/event_details_newuser.png)

+* A returning user is able to save events and add details about their hotel and transport.
 #### Returning User
 ![Event Details](documentation/event_details_returning_user.png)

+* Events saved by the user are displayed here.
 ### Saved Events
 ![Saved Events](documentation/saved_events.png)

+* If the user is yet to save any events, a notification is displayed.
 #### No Saved Events
 ![Saved Events](documentation/saved_events_none.png)

+* These are the error pages displayed
 ### Error Pages
 ![Error](documentation/403.png)
 ![Error](documentation/404.png)